ALC is a true non profit! All our executives volunteer their time and are among the top donors to ALC.

-Jennifer resides in beautiful Northwest Montana with her husband Paul, a retired wildlife biologist, are avid outdoor enthusiasts who enjoy living close to the land.
-They hunt, fish, firewood, and raise a garden for wholesome sustenance.
-They manage a modest parcel of timber land for optimal forest health, wildlife habitat, and scenic values.
+Jennifer resides in beautiful Northwest Montana with her husband Paul, a retired wildlife biologist.
+They are avid outdoor enthusiasts who enjoy living close to the land -- hunting, fishing, firewooding, raising a garden, and managing their forested acreage for optimal health, wildlife habitat, and scenic values.

-He and his wife them moved to Florida where they became partners in a logging business which venture they enjoyed for 5 years.
-In 1978 they returned to Utah and went to work for Kiabab Industries as a timber faller until 1992 when Kiabab closed.
+Doug and Coleen moved to Florida where they became partners in a logging business.
+In 1978 they returned to Utah, and Doug went to work for Kiabab Industries as a timber faller until 1992 when Kiabab closed.
 Next Doug started up a successful General Contracting business which he owned and operated for twenty years.
 In 2008 he filed for political office, running for the Kane County Commission and won.
 He was a highly regarded county commissioner but retired in 2016 when he and Colleen were called to serve a church mission in southern California.

 Along the way Doug and Coleen became parents of fourteen children, thirteen of whom are still living.
-She and they are his greatest accomplishment.
-Doug also loves flying and trying to find and learn the things which the Founding Fathers understood as they are amongst his greatest heroes.
+Doug loves flying and studying America's Founding Fathers.
 Among his goals is a quest to implement the Founding Fathers’ political principles of liberty, self reliance, and justice in County and State Government....for starters.

 Alan earned a Bachelor of Science degree in Animal Science from Brigham Young University.
 He has served as president of the Washington County Cattlemen’s Association, the Dixie Jr. Livestock Show and the Washington County Diabetes Association.
 He is also active in his church, serving in leadership roles.

-Since winning election in 1996, Alan has been serving as a Washington County, Utah, Commissioner before retiring in 2017.
-During this time he was active in the Utah Association of Counties (UAC); being chosen as one of the outstanding elected officials.
-Also active in the National Association of Counties, (NACo), he has served on NACo’s Public Land Steering Committee since 1996 and as Chair of the Public Lands Management Sub Committee for over eight years.
+Alan honorably served for 20 years as a Washington County, Utah, Commissioner before retiring in 2017.
+During this time he was active in the Utah Association of Counties (UAC), chosen as one of the outstanding elected officials in Utah.
+Alan also served on the National Association of Counties (NACo) Public Land Steering Committee and Chaired the Public Lands Management Sub Committee for over eight years.

-He is past President of the Western Interstate Region (WIR), the Western fifteen states in NACo, and received its Dale Soward’s Award for his service to public lands.
-Alan is dedicated to more responsible management of public lands through the transfer of public lands to state control and continues to work hard on this important issue.
+Alan is past President of the Western Interstate Region (WIR) which is comprised of the Western fifteen states in NACo, and received its Dale Soward’s Award for his service to public lands.
+Alan is dedicated to more responsible management of public lands through the transfer of public lands to state control, and continues to work hard on this important issue.